Sprytile/SprytileDocs/docs/quick-start.md

 !!! tip "Backface Culling"

     It is recommended to turn off backface culling so you can see the direction the faces are being built in.
+This is accessible in the right hand panel of the viewport (press 'n' if it is not visible), under the shading foldout.

 ## Build Mode ##